Granville Lake

 Granville Lake (ᐅᑳᐏᒥᖨᐦᑳᓈᓂ, okâwimithihkânâni) is an Indian settlement located on a peninsula on the south shore of Granville Lake (part of the Churchill River system) in northern Manitoba.
 The community is primarily a settlement of the Mathias Colomb First Nation, who now live in nearby Leaf Rapids.

-The community does not have all-weather road access; rather the community relies on ice roads in the winter and the lake-river system in the summer.
+The community does not have all-weather road access; rather, the community relies on ice roads in the winter and the lake-river system in the summer.

 In the 2006 census, Granville Lake had a population of 98 living in 16 dwellings, a 42.0% increase from 2001.
 At that time, the settlement had a land area of 2.33 km2 and a population density of 42.0 /km2.
 In 2011, its population dropped to just 10 inhabitants, as the community shifted to Leaf Rapids.
+In 2025, the estimated population was 12.